 My 6 year old DD thinks she needs to keep every scrap of paper that the school sends home.
 How can I get her to realize that this is way too much to keep and help her minimize her paper stack?
 I have explained to her that it is way too much to collect, and we just don't have the room.
 We live in a small 2 bedroom apartment on an extremely tight budget and cannot afford to buy storage containers for her to keep the stuff in.
-I did give her a big wicker basket to put papers in and this is starting to overflow.
-Sorry this is so long.

 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!

 My son is the same way.
 I keep an accordion folder with the months of the year on my desk.
 I put ALL of his papers in it by month.
 At the end of the semester, I go through them with him and we decide which ones to keep longer.
 I do this again at the end of the year with all the months.
 He usually relinquishes about 1/2 - 3/4 of them.

 My grand daughter lives with her mom in a small one bedroom apartment & had the same problem (saving every paper she did) So I went to the dollar store & bought some colorful plastic clothes pins & I took 2 pushpins & some yarn (or rope).
 I hung about 4 feet of yarn horizontally between the 2 pushpins on the wall.
 To make a sort of "clothes line".
 We hung her pictures on the "line" with colorful plastic clothes-pins.

 This is her very own art display & it takes up no room at all because it just hangs on the wall next to her bed & will only hold 5 or so pictures.
 When you make the "art line" you'll need to tell her that for every picture she hangs up, she has to take one down. (because of the obvious lack of room on the line) If you like you can make a two tiered clothes line.... (one on top of the other) which will hold more.